-If, in the verse under discussion, $ann\bar{a}$ (i) means ''where'', then its meaning would be, ''where you like''.
-If it means, ''when'', then it means, "when you like".
+is an adverb meaning "when", "whenever".
+In this sentence it is synonymous with under the verse discussion. (نای) in annā means "where", then its meaning would be, "where you like".
+If it means, "when", then it means, "when you like".
 In any case, it gives a sort of freedom to the couple, and that is why we cannot take the words, "so go unto your tillage", to be an obligatory order.
-No one gives a compulsory order and then leaves it in the hands of the doer to do as he likes.
+No one gives a compulsory order and leaves the hands of the doer do then it in to likes.